riscv/sail-riscv/doc/SimpleInterruptGenerator.md

 # Simple Interrupt Generator

-This model includes a very simple MMIO device that allows setting interrupts that are difficult to set via other means (though software or CLINT).
+This model includes a very simple MMIO device that allows setting interrupts that are difficult to set via other means (through software or CLINT).
 This is intended for testing purposes.

 This describes version 0 of the device.
 Future versions may add additional features but will be backwards compatible.